jagankumar2006/travelloop/README.md

 ## 📄 License

-MIT License – built for hackathon submission.
+MIT License by 2026– built for hackathon submission.